everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * name - the full name of the sport, string

 ## League object format
-A generic object that may represent a league regardless of sport.
+Represents a league, regardless of sport.

 Includes the following data:
 * id - a unique league  id, integer